Recommended Bird Field Guides for the 7 Continents

 Field guides to Africa and Madagascar: what to take into the field

-Collins (or the Princeton version, Birds of Europe (Svensson, Mullarney and Zetterström).
-This guide is the best guide for North Africa.
-It covers Morocco east to Egypt.
+Collins Bird Guide/Birds of Europe (Svensson, Mullarney and Zetterström).
+This guide is the best for North Africa.
+In addition to Europe it covers Morocco east to Egypt.
 The plates (complete with identification pointers) are excellent and are designed to facilitate species identification.
 This is one of the world’s best field guides.
 The e-guide (app) version is excellent and also has all the bird calls, often multiple calls/songs for each species.
 Unfortunately the app does not incorporate any photos; however, videos of each species can be downloaded.

-Birds of Europe with North Africa and the Middle East.
-Lars Jonsson’s artwork is very nice, but maybe not the best suited to a field guide.
+Birds of Europe with North Africa and the Middle East (Jonsson).
+The artwork is very nice, but maybe not the best-suited for a field guide.
 The arrangement is a bit spotty as well.
-The range maps are fairly good, and this book does cover those species in North Africa.
+The range maps are fairly good, and this book does cover the species in North Africa.

 Birds of the Middle East and North Africa (Hollom, Porter, Christensen and Willis).
 This guide covers the countries of Morocco, Algeria, Tunisia, Libya, and Egypt.
 The plates are slightly dated, but decent, as are the range maps, and there is fairly good species information.
 There are also a fair amount of line drawings in the text as well, which helps.

-Birds of the Atlantic Islands covers the Canary Islands, Madeira, the Azores and Cape Verde.
+Birds of the Atlantic Islands (Clarke).
+This guide covers the Canary Islands, Madeira, the Azores, and Cape Verde.
 It has good plates covering 450 species with local subspecies and plumages.
 The text is concise.
-Unfortunately there are no range maps.
+Unfortunately, there are no range maps.
 The information is separate from the plates.

-Birds of Western Africa (Nik Borrow and Ron Demey) – the second edition arrived on the shelves in late 2014 – hooray!
+Birds of Western Africa (Borrow and Demey).
+This second edition arrived on the shelves in late 2014 – hooray!
 In our opinion, this is the best guide for birding Mauritania, Mali, Niger, Chad, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Togo, Benin, Burkina Faso, Nigeria, Central African Republic, Cameroon, Equatorial Guinea, Gabon, and the Congo.
-There is also a section at the back of the guide covering São Tomé, Principe, and Cape Verde.
+There is also a section at the back of the guide covering São Tomé and Príncipe and Cape Verde.
 Please note that the DRC is not covered by any guide except for “Birds of Africa South of the Sahara” shown below.

-Birds of Ghana and Birds of Senegal and The Gambia (Nik Borrow and Ron Demey).
+Birds of Ghana and Birds of Senegal and The Gambia (Borrow and Demey).
 For Ghana and Senegambia, these two books are much less awkward to use than the above, which covers too wide an area.
 As they cover fewer species than the above, it means the plates are less cramped, with more information for each species and detailed distribution maps.

-Birds of the Horn of Africa (Redman, Stevenson, and Fanshawe).This is by far the best book for birding Ethiopia, Eritrea, Djibouti, and Somalia and the mysterious and very interesting Socotra Island (which is politically part of Yemen but with an interesting Arabian Peninsula/African faunal character).
+Birds of the Horn of Africa (Redman, Stevenson, and Fanshawe).This is by far the best book for birding Ethiopia, Eritrea, Djibouti, and Somalia as well as the mysterious Socotra archipelago (which is politically part of Yemen but with an interesting Arabian Peninsula/African faunal character).
 A very similar style to the abovementioned book, but with more detailed distribution maps and with a less cramped feel.

-As far as the app (e-guide) goes, we rather recommend Roberts (see below) than Sasol, as Roberts has much more comprehensive bird sounds as well as a massive amount of information on breeding, food, etc. that is not found in just a field guide.
+As far as the app (e-guide) goes, we rather recommend Roberts (see above) than Sasol, as Roberts has more comprehensive bird sounds and information.
+However, we feel that the photographs used in the Sasol app are superior to Roberts.

-Birds of Botswana (Peter Hancock and Ingrid Weiersbye).
-This hot-off-the-press (2016) book is the best one to buy if you’re only visiting Botswana (but if you set foot in Namibia, South Africa or other neighbouring countries, then it’s better, of course, to get one of the regional field guides mentioned above).
+Birds of Botswana (Hancock and Weiersbye).
+This guide is the best one to buy if you’re only visiting Botswana (but if you set foot in Namibia, South Africa, or other neighboring countries then it is better, of course, to get one of the regional field guides mentioned above).
 What’s truly great about this Botswana-specific guide is that it gives detailed seasonality information (for example, instead of just saying the species is a “summer migrant”, it shows relative abundance each month of the year).
-Satisfyingly, it also provides some extra information not directly related to identification, while remaining compact enough for a field guide – this means that one can learn a bit about the birds one is seeing (e.g. conservation status).
+Satisfyingly, it also provides some extra information not directly related to identification, while remaining compact enough for a field guide – this means that one can learn a bit about the birds you are seeing (e.g. conservation status).

 Birds of Malawi (Newman, Johnston-Stewart and Medland).
-This is a good supplement to one of the three southern African field guides listed above if you are planning to bird Malawi, but please note that the book does not illustrate any of the species covered by those three books – only ones found in Malawi but not the countries covered by the above books.
-It’s only a supplement.
+This is a good supplement to one of the three southern African field guides listed above if you are planning to bird Malawi, but please note that the book does not illustrate any of the species covered by those three books – only birds found in Malawi but not in the countries covered by the above books.
+It’s only a supplement!

 Birds of Africa south of the Sahara (Sinclair and Ryan).
 This is the book to help you plan the next African country you need to visit!
-Having very many bird species, it is less useful as a field guide, except in countries such as the Democratic Republic of the Congo and in Zambia, neither of which are covered by any other guide available!
+Having very many bird species, it is less useful as a field guide, except in countries such as the Democratic Republic of the Congo and in Zambia, neither of which is covered by any other guide available!
 This is a must-have book if you’re interesting in birding the world, or if you just enjoy armchair birding!